 That situation could change, though.
 Recent studies have shown that a computer-based training program developed in Sweden helps sharpen the “working memory” skills of children and teenagers with some form of attention deficit hyperactivity disorder, or ADHD.
 And, in the process, the studies show, the program can alleviate some of the problems they have with paying attention, controlling their impulses, and solving problems.

 Having comfortable computer furniture that can accommodate those that will be using the computers is important.
 Worthington Direct has a variety of computer furniture at great prices.
 They carry Cluster Workstations by Paragon which are great for labs that want to maximize their space.
-For individual computing, Worthington Direct also has Glass Top Stations by Royal Seating or Adjustable Crank Tables by Balt, which are wheelchair compatible.
+For individual computing, Worthington Direct also has Glass Top Stations or Adjustable Crank Tables by Balt, which are wheelchair compatible.
 Visit www.worthingtondirect.com today!

 Working memory is the ability to keep information in mind and work with it at the same time.
 The brain calls on working memory, for example, when people solve mathematical problems or try to follow through on plans they’ve made.
 Experts believe that working memory can be particularly difficult for many people with ADHD, a condition that afflicts an estimated 3 percent to 5 percent of school-age children, as well as for people who have suffered traumatic brain injuries or strokes.